zmekonnen251/property-managment-frontend/README.md

-# Hotel Management Website Client
+# Property Management Website Client

-This project is the **frontend** part of a comprehensive Hotel Management System, designed to streamline and optimize property management operations.
+This project is the **frontend** part of a comprehensive Property Management System, designed to streamline and optimize property management operations.
 Built with React.js and a rich ecosystem of tools and libraries, this client application provides features such as room reservations, property management, reporting, and more, with a user-friendly interface.

 ## Features